 - Assist in creating presentations for client meetings and conferences

-- Preparation/drafting of client reporting deliverables, including monthly or annual progress reports, memos, slides, data charts, and tables for presenting study findings
+- Prepare/draft client reporting deliverables, including monthly or annual progress reports, memos, slides, data charts, and tables for presenting study findings

 - Assist with business development activities, supporting all aspects of proposal efforts including drafting subsections of proposals, compiling data, and drafting charts or exhibits

 - Bachelor's degree required.
 Master's degree in early childhood, developmental psychology, education, other social science, public policy, economics, or statistics is a plus.
 Degrees in other subjects may be considered, if other relevant skills apply

-- Interest in early childhood care and education (ECE) and experience in schools or ECE programs a plus
+- Interest and experience in early childhood care and education programs, preschool, elementary schools and community-based programs a plus

-- Experience with statistical environments and packages, such as STATA, SAS, R, or Python
+- Strong command of statistical packages, such as STATA, SAS, or R

 - Strong proficiency with MS Office software, including Excel